 5. Balance Your Hormones

-If PCOS and/or testosterone levels are the issue, I highly recommend trying out my Saw Palmetto Plus formula, which has helped so many women get a hold of their painful, cystic acne.
+If PCOS or testosterone levels are the issue, it’s worth learning about Saw Palmetto Plus formula, which has helped so many women in my clinic get a hold of their painful, cystic acne.

-If estrogen excess is your issue, check out my Balance Women's Hormone Support formula for what some women describe as immediate relief.
+If estrogen excess is your issue, learn about Balance Women's Hormone Support formula for what some women describe as immediate relief.

 6. Increase Omegas

-Healthy fats, especially omega-3, have been shown to have a myriad of health benefits, especially for brain and skin health.
-Try adding in chia seeds, walnuts, fatty fish like salmon, or a high-quality omega-3 supplement to your diet.
+Healthy fats, especially omega-3s, have been shown to have a myriad of health benefits, especially for brain and skin.
+Try adding chia seeds, walnuts, fatty fish like salmon, or a high-quality omega-3 supplement to your diet.
 This can impact the quality of the oils your produce on your skin.

 PCOS Treatment And Spironolactone